billkarsh/SpikeGLX/Markdown/SpikeGLX_FAQ.md

 2) **Several options for timer or event-driven control of file writing**.

 3) **Remote control**.
-You can use the MATLAB or C++ interfaces over a network connection to: set/get run parameters, start/stop runs and file writing, and retrieve data, all in real time.
+You can use the MATLAB, Python, C#, C or C++ interfaces over a network connection to: set/get run parameters, start/stop runs and file writing, and retrieve data, all in real time.

 --------